Sea to Summit Comfort Plus SI - Women's Review

 |Bottom Material||30D knitted polyester||30D rip HT Nylon||40D nylon||40D nylon||50D polyester|

 The Women's Comfort Plus Self-Inflating Sleeping Mat, not to be confused with the Sea To Summit Comfort Plus Insulated Short, is comfortable, but also heavy and bulky.
 We like its multi-function valve and stuff sack pump system, which allow for easy inflation and immediate deflation when it's time to pack up.

-Along with the REI Air Rail Plus, the Comfort Plus has the highest R-Value and is the warmest bag in this women's review.
+The Comfort Plus has the highest R-Value and is the warmest bag in this women's review.
 It has thick foam insulation in it that will shield you from the cold ground.
 For this reason, you could stretch this mat into 4 season camping territory.

 This pad is very comfortable, thanks to the thoughtfulness that Sea to Summit has put into the creation and shape of their women's pads.
 They are an oval shape, whereas the men's products are more of a triangle, tapered shape.
 This means that the Comfort Plus is wider at the hips than the shoulders which work really well with most women's dimensions.
 For this reason and the fact that this pad is thick and cushy, we think it's pretty darn comfy.
 We like the squishy stretchy feel of its upper knitted polyester material; it feels more yielding than other thick pads like the Big Agnes Q Core SLX that are just plastic and air, with no padding.

 Because of the amount of foam in this mat, even if it sprung a leak, it would still insulate you from the ground more than a less-durable pad with no foam.
 The materials seem relatively durable and abrasion resistant, although 30 Denier material is not as durable as the Air Rail's 75D.